Digital Night Landscape Photography Workshops in Rocky Mountain National Park

 Register for the July 11-12, 2020, Shooting the Stars workshop.
 Three spaces available.

-A special note on the 2020 sessions of Shooting the Stars.
+A special note on the 2020 session of Shooting the Stars.

-At this time I am planning to conduct both the July and August sessions of this workshop as scheduled, but with modifications to ensure the safety of students.
+I am planning to conduct the July session of this workshop as scheduled, but with modifications to ensure the safety of students.
 All students will be required to wear a mask or other facial covering at all times during the workshop.
 Students will sit six feet apart in the conference room.
 Students will use the same chair throughout the workshop.
 The Ridgeline Hotel will provide a clean, freshly laundered cloth to cover each of the tables where students will sit.
 I will sterilize the handle of the door leading into the conference room and ensure that I am the only one who touches it.
 Students will drive in separate cars to the workshop location.
 Once in the field, we will maintain social distancing and continue to wear masks.
 I will not touch any student camera.
-With these precautions, I believe it will be possible to run the July and August workshops safely.
+With these precautions, I believe it will be possible to run this workshop safely.